 The more we ask, the more we understand – and the more we understand, the more answers we have.
-Which is why we place so much importance on the discovery phase of a project.
+Which is why we place so much importance on the discovery phase of a software project.

-Discovery is one of the most crucial activities we undertake, because it’s only when we’re armed with the right information that we can get off to the best possible start, and deliver a digital transformation strategy and development roadmap that will deliver against your goals.
+The Agile discovery phase is one of the most crucial elements of any software development project, because it’s only when we’re armed with the right information that we can get off to the best possible start, and deliver a digital transformation strategy and development roadmap that will deliver against your goals.
 After all, how can you effectively meet your objectives if they’re not clearly identified up-front?

-At Box UK, the discovery phase is about building a real understanding of your business and your users – extracting all the information you need for project success in such a way that leaves everyone speaking the same language.
+At Box UK, the Agile discovery phase is about building a real understanding of your business and your users – extracting all the information you need for project success in such a way that leaves everyone speaking the same language.

-Our consultants begin by getting under the skin of your business, which is where stakeholder workshops prove so valuable.
+Our consultants begin by getting under the skin of your business, which is where Agile discovery workshop sessions prove so valuable.

 We love to speak to users directly as part of our Agile discovery process, learning about their motivations, expectations, devices, usage patterns – anything that will help us understand what they need and want from your digital products and services.

 The information gathered from these Agile discovery services gives us a valuable head start going into the project.
 We’ll know what needs to be done, and in what order.
 And you won’t just get the software you want – you’ll get the software you need to achieve your goals.

 When ORX approached us with the requirement to overhaul their news application, we began the project with an software discovery phase encompassing collaborative Agile discovery workshops, user profile analysis and reviews of documentation, design and infrastructure that led to the creation of over 200 user stories and acceptance criteria.